 Eating and other habits

-Everyone has different customs and there is no justification for believing one’s own are better than those of some other group.
-At least one-third of the world’s population eats with chopsticks—in my personal estimation the most civilized way to eat.
+Everyone has different customs and there is no justification for believing ones own are better than those of some other group.
+At least one–third of the world’s population eats with chopsticks—in my personal estimation the most civilized way to eat.
 Another third eats with its hands.
 At first I found it very hard to do this, but once I got used to it I liked it and have done so all over India, many times in Africa—and sometimes at home!
 It is the universal custom of those who do so to wash their hands both before and after eating.
-The Guardian told me Bahá’u’lláh has instructed not to put one’s hand in the common dish; in other words, not to put one’s hand into the common dish and then back to one’s own mouth; obviously this method of eating is very unsanitary and can convey germs to other people.
+The Guardian told me Bahá’u’lláh has instructed not to put ones hand in the common dish; in other words, not to put ones hand into the common dish and then back to ones own mouth; obviously this method of eating is very unsanitary and can convey germs to other people.
 In India people usually eat exclusively from a dish of their own but in many other places all eat from the same dish, and one must be very careful not to hurt the feelings of other people unnecessarily by telling them to change their ways and assuring them they

 are breaking the instructions of Bahá’u’lláh!
-When one is a guest in Africa one is almost invariably given a separate plate for one’s self, and served separately as the people are very considerate towards their guests in every way.
+When one is a guest in Africa one is almost invariably given a separate plate for ones self, and served separately as the people are very considerate towards their guests in every way.
 Incidentally one should accept this courtesy and not argue about it, insisting one wants to be treated just like everyone else.
 Accept to be treated the way your host wishes to treat you, for this may be a unique occasion in his life and he has planned it very carefully.
 Indeed, the host may even have borrowed special dishes and cups from neighbours in order to honour his guest.
 Sometimes in South America I was served my boiled beans and potatoes in the corner of my poncho, no plate being available.
 Occasionally in India I ate off a dried leaf dish or from a banana leaf.
 It makes no difference, the main thing is that the pioneer or travelling teacher should be as considerate and polite as those who are entertaining him.

 How humanity chooses to eat in the future is not our concern, and Shoghi Effendi, in writing, has made it very clear that those friends who come from the Middle East and speak Persian and Arabic have no right to introduce into other countries any laws or ordinances of Bahá’u’lláh not already given by him to the West and other parts of the world.
 Any changes in our manners and customs should come directly from the World Centre, the Universal House of Justice being the sole judge of when the time is ripe to introduce these changes.
-In its 1993 Synopsis and Codification of the Laws and Ordinances of the Kitáb-i-Aqdas, published in 1973, it states in its introduction: “The number of laws at present binding upon Bahá’ís is not increased by the publication of this work.
-When the Universal House of Justice deems it advisable it will inform the friends what additional laws are binding upon them …”
+In its 1993 English translation of The Kitáb-i-Aqdas, it states in its introduction: “The number of laws binding upon Bahá’ís is not increased by the publication of this translation.
+When it is deemed timely, the Bahá'í community will be advised which additional laws are binding upon believers, and any guidance or supplementary legislation necessary for their application will be provided.”